 Pros: Each Panda planner comes with several ebooks, including “How to Crush Your Goals” and “A Billionaire’s Guide To Productivity,” as well as a video course that teaches users how to improve their productivity.

-Cons: The Panda is the most expensive planner on our list and includes many activities and pages that people looking for a standard planner may not want.
+Cons: The Panda is an expensive planner and includes many activities and pages that people looking for a standard planner may not want.

 3. Maalbok Weekly & Monthly Planner